 She proceeded to tell me the salmon filling ingredients, a can of salmon with the bones and skin removed, potatoes, diced onions, and salt and pepper to taste.
 Mash it all together, fill a piecrust, and bake until golden.

-Although my mother and grandmothers traditionally used canned salmon, I use fresh poached salmon fillets in this recipe.
-Frozen salmon would work too.
+Although my mom and grandmothers traditionally used canned salmon, I used fresh poached salmon fillets in this recipe.
+Consider also trying smoked salmon as it will add a delicious smoky depth to the pie.
+Since smoked salmon may already be salty, taste the filling before adding salt.
+Frozen salmon fillets or steak would work too.
 Just thaw before using.

-I envision the original French-Canadian salmon pies were made from salmon caught in the coastal rivers and streams as they traveled to and from their spawning locations in October, November, and December.
+I envision the original French-Canadian salmon pies were made from salmon caught in the coastal rivers and streams as they traveled to and from their spawning locations.

 Select high starch potatoes that stand up when mashed, such as Russets or Yukon gold.
 Starchy potatoes will remain fluffy, blend well with the ingredients, and absorb the salmon flavor.
 You’ll need about two pounds of potatoes to yield three cups of mashed potatoes.

-Add the water and salmon fillet to the skillet.
-Spoon the liquid and onions over the salmon, cover the skillet, and poach until the salmon is cooked.
+Season the salmon fillet with salt and pepper, and place it into the skillet skin side down.
+Add the water and spoon the liquid and cooked onions over the salmon, cover the skillet, and poach until the salmon is cooked.

 Remove the skin from the salmon and break the fillet into pieces.

-Add the salmon, onions, and poaching liquid to the mashed potatoes and mix to combine.
+Add the salmon, onions, and poaching liquid to the mashed potatoes and stir to combine.
 Taste and adjust salt and pepper if needed.

 Roll out and place the bottom pastry into the pie plate.

-Add the salmon filling, and brush the outer edge of the piecrust with the beaten egg.
+Add the salmon mixture, and brush the outer edge of the piecrust with the beaten egg.

 Roll out the top pastry, and place it over the filling.
-Crimp the edges of the piecrust, brush the top with beaten egg, and cut vent holes.
+Crimp the edges of the piecrust to seal, brush the top with beaten egg, and cut slits or vents in the top to allow steam to escape.

 - 2 cups unbleached all purpose flour plus extra for rolling